raydac/netbeans-mmd-plugin/README.md

 - ALL: Changed default shortcuts for MacOS, fixed processing of space button
 - ALL: Fixed D'n'D processing of topics
 - IJ:  fixed issue "Project Project (Disposed) test already disposed" [#25](https://github.com/raydac/netbeans-mmd-plugin/issues/25)

-__1.4.0 (18-dec-2016)__
-- IJ: plugin adapted for compatibility with 14.0.5 (139.1803)
-- ALL: added importers for Mindmup, Freemind, Novamind, Coggle and XMind formats
-- NB:  disabled watching of file changes by default, added options flag to enable that
-- NB:  added option to turn off "where used" refactoring actions for mind maps
-- SR: added graph generator for file links in mind maps of project
-- ALL: added support of Cut-Copy-Paste actions over Mind Maps
-- ALL: added reset button into URI edit dialog
-- ALL: added processing of dragged links and texts from external web browsers
-- SR: fixed 'New Project' under MacOSX
-- ALL: improved image plugin to import images from clipboard and max edge size inceased up to 350 pixels
-- ALL: improved mind-map options panel, added functions to reset, import and export settings.
-- SR: added CLI interface to convert data
-- ALL: export into [Org-Mode](http://orgmode.org/) format [#24](https://github.com/raydac/netbeans-mmd-plugin/issues/24)
-- IJ,NB: by default disabled autocreation of .projectKnowledge folder [#23](https://github.com/raydac/netbeans-mmd-plugin/issues/23)
-- ALL: added keyboard shortcuts to fold and unfold topics (`-` and `=`) [#18](https://github.com/raydac/netbeans-mmd-plugin/issues/18)
-- ALL: added attribute in mind map templates to show jumps by default
-- IJ: added auto-positioning of root topic into center of view area just as document open
-- SR: added text search in map

 [Full changelog](https://github.com/raydac/netbeans-mmd-plugin/blob/master/changelog.txt)